rebeccaskinner/elm-cli/FIGHTME.md

 Third, it could provide a nicer thing than either of those.
 This tool should enable creating pleasant user experience, so the programmer has the option of what to do.
 For example, if you run `git` it could ask you if you want to initialize a repository in the current directory.
+If a command accepts any subcommands, it should accept a `help` subcommand that displays a list of the available subcommands.

+### Input and Output

+Commands reading from files should accept `-` to indicate that they should read from `stdin` instead of disk.

+Commands writing to files should accept `-` to indicate that they should write to `stdout` instead of disk.

+When writing to `stdout` commands should detect whether or not it is a terminal before using control sequences.

+Output should be formatted for human readability when writing for a terminal, and machine readability when writing to a file.